Dan Rather to Trump: Dropping bombs does not make you presidential

 Former CBS anchor Dan Rather says it's too soon to be praising President Trump for acting "presidential."

 Rather said Sunday on CNN's "Reliable Sources" that Trump is receiving unwarranted applause for his recent military actions, such as authorizing missile strikes in Syria and dropping a powerful bomb on an ISIS camp in Afghanistan.
+He has in recent days criticized members of the press he says "lauded" Trump's actions.

 "Dropping bombs, having missile strikes, doesn't make one presidential," Rather said.